St. Agnes Academic High School (Queens): College Partners

 St. Agnes Academic High School had partnered with Molloy College to match student interests with college resources with a program named D.R.E.A.M.
 BIG.
-Offering an up-close and personal look at college and careers, students gain valuable insight from accomplished leaders in higher education through a series of experiences, seminars, and workshops at St. Agnes and at the Molloy College campus in Rockville Centre.
+Offering an up-close and personal look at college and careers, students gained insight from leaders in higher education through a series of experiences, seminars, and workshops at St. Agnes and at the Molloy College campus in Rockville Centre.

 The D.R.E.A.M BIG Program offers: